Go to Cryptopay

 The fee for the bank withdrawals in GBP is 0.09 GBP; the bank deposits are free of charge.

-Cryptopay card (for EEA) rates and commissions
+5. Cryptopay card rates and commissions

 You can find them in this article.